Updated Nov. 27, 2019

-- Submissions must be from a Tech department or office, a chartered student organization or other Tech-affiliated program, and will be accepted only from Tech faculty, staff and students.
+- Submissions must be from a Tech department or office, a chartered student organization or a Tech Auxiliary, and will be accepted only from Tech faculty, staff and students.
 Submitters will need to log in with their university username and password (same that you use to check your Tech email or log into iLearn).

 - Submissions must be received by noon to be considered for the next email.

-- Submissions appear on the blog only once (if approved), and remain available on the blog until removed by the editor.
+- Submissions appear on the blog first and then in the email only once.
 When you select a post date, you are selecting the day it will start appearing on the Tech Times blog.
+The submission will remain on the blog until any dated information is no longer accurate (i.e., the event or deadlines have passed).

 - Content promoting student registration in academic courses is not allowed.

-- Individuals who submit information to Tech Times must ensure accuracy, timeliness and reliability of the submitted material.
+- Campus community members who submit to Tech Times are responsible for legality, including but not limited to copyright laws, accuracy, timeliness, and reliability of the submitted material.

-- All submissions must include contact information, including name, telephone number and email address, in case the editor requires additional information and/or clarification.
+- All submissions must include contact information, including name, telephone number and email address, of the person submitting the information.
 This contact information is not posted.

 - Academics: Information such as academic deadlines, programs and initiatives (no course promotions allowed)